abhiskk/fast-neural-style/README.md

 </p>

 ## Requirements
 The program is written in Python, and uses [PyTorch](http://pytorch.org/), [Scipy](https://www.scipy.org).
 A GPU is not necessary, but can provide a significant speed up specially for training a new model.
-Regular sized images can be styled on a regular laptop, desktop using saved models.
+Regular sized images can be styled on a laptop, desktop using saved models.

 ## Usage
 Stylize image